thabomayika/simple_calculator/README.md

 2. open terminal and go to the directory with the documents to be able to run the py test (use 'cd' to change directory)

-3. use (test "name_of_test_file".py -s) to run pytest
+3. use (pytest "name_of_test_file".py) to run pytest

-4. choose your operation , either '1'for add or '2' for multiply

-5. enter any numbers and press enter

-6. enter another number and press enter

-7. you shall see a test running, wait for results
+4. you shall see a test running, wait for results